axelpale/georap/README.md

 Builds the client with webpack.

+Webpack chunks the bundle.
+Usually a chunk contains a View.
+The chunk names are defined in client/routes.

 ### npm run watchbuild

 For development.
 Lint and rebuild the client code bundle each time client code is modified.